THE KRYCKLAN CATCHMENT STUDY (KCS)

-Krycklan is a 6780 hectare watershed catchment composed of a mosaic of wetlands and lakes interspersed throughout the forest landscape.
-It is located in the boreal region of northern Sweden in Västerbotten county.
-Krycklan is a tributary to the national Vindelälven River that starts in the mountain, crosses Sweden, and enters the Baltic Sea near Umeå city.
+Krycklan is a watershed located in the boreal region of northern Sweden in the county of Västerbotten.
+Krycklan is a tributary to the national River Vindelälven which starts in the mountain range, crosses Sweden and enters the Baltic Sea near Umeå.

 Krycklan is a 6780 ha watershed catchment running through a mosaic of wetland and lakes that are interspersed throughout the forest landscape.

 The catchment area is partly located within the Svartberget experimental forests (in Swedish) which was established in 1920th by the Swedish forestry service and is today a unit of the Swedish University of Agricultural Science.

 In the catchment, there are 11 monitored sub-catchments, 200 groundwater wells, and a multitude of tree-sap measurements which provides long-term data for approximately 20 years.

 KSC is a key for collaborations, the advantage is to apply Krycklan as a unique experimental platform for testing scientific and practical research questions in a natural environment.